o-pylypenko/draft-evans-opsawg-ipfix-discard-class-ie/draft-evans-opsawg-ipfix-discard-class-ie.md

 ### Exporter Requirements {#impl-exporter}

 1. Cardinality.
 A Flow Record MUST contain at most one instance of flowDiscardClass.
 2. Multiplicity.
-When multiple discard reasons apply to the same flow interval, exporters MUST either (a) export multiple Flow Records (one per reason) or (b) encode a basicList of flowDiscardClass values using IPFIX Structured Data per {{!RFC6313}}/{{!RFC7013}}.
+When multiple discard reasons apply to the same flow interval, exporters MUST export multiple Flow Records, one per discard reason.
+Each Flow Record MUST carry the same flow keys (5-tuple, interfaces, timestamps) but a distinct flowDiscardClass value.
+Where possible, exporters SHOULD include per-reason droppedPacketDeltaCount and/or droppedOctetDeltaCount to quantify the volume attributed to each specific discard class.
+   * While this approach creates multiple Flow Records for the same flow 5-tuple, it provides crucial diagnostic granularity.
+Collectors can easily aggregate by summing dropped counts across records with the same flow keys, while preserving the ability to attribute loss to specific root causes.
+This design maintains full fidelity of per-reason discard statistics.
-3. Specificity.
+4. Specificity.
 Exporters SHOULD report the most-specific known class (a leaf).
 If the specific leaf is unknown, an appropriate parent/aggregate MAY be used.
-4. Interval semantics.
+5. Interval semantics.
 When exported on an interval Flow Record, the presence of flowDiscardClass indicates that at least one packet in the interval matched that class.
-Exporters SHOULD include droppedPacketDeltaCount and/or droppedOctetDeltaCount in the same record to quantify the affected volume.
+Exporters MUST include droppedPacketDeltaCount and/or droppedOctetDeltaCount in the same record to quantify the volume attributed to that specific discard reason.
+When multiple discard reasons affect the same flow (per point 2), the sum of per-reason dropped counts across all records for that flow represents the total flow-level discards.
-5. Congestive loss traffic class (no-buffer/class).
+6. Congestive loss traffic class (no-buffer/class).
    * If flowDiscardClass equals no-buffer/class, the traffic-class identifier used by the queueing system MUST be present in the same record, carried in exactly one suitable IE (e.g., ipDiffServCodePoint or ipClassOfService for L3, or dot1qPriority for L2).
    * If classification occurs after remarking, exporters MUST use the corresponding post-class IE where available, or provide a device queue-ID→class mapping via IPFIX Options data.
-6. Context (recommended).
+7. Context (recommended).
 To aid correlation with interface/device/control-plane counters, exporters SHOULD include time bounds (flowStart/flowEnd or an observation-time IE), ingressInterface/egressInterface as applicable, and observationPointId when multiple pipeline stages/taps exist.

 ### Collector Requirements {#impl-collector}

-1. Lists and duplicates.
-Collectors MUST be able to parse a basicList of flowDiscardClass values per {{!RFC6313}}.
-If multiple Flow Records carry different flowDiscardClass values for the same flow keys/time bucket, collectors MAY treat them as separate reasons for analysis.
+1. Multiple records per flow.
+When multiple Flow Records carry different flowDiscardClass values for the same flow keys and overlapping time intervals, collectors MUST treat them as indicating distinct discard reasons affecting the same flow.
+Collectors SHOULD aggregate these records when computing per-flow total discards, while preserving per-reason breakdowns for root cause analysis.
 2. Aggregate handling.
 When a parent/aggregate class is received, collectors MUST treat it as a coarse classification that may encompass multiple leaves.
 3. Congestive loss traffic class.
 For no-buffer/class, when a traffic-class IE is present, collectors MUST use it to align with per-class counters; if absent, collectors MAY apply local device mappings if available.
 4. Unknown values.
 Collectors MUST handle unknown/unassigned values gracefully (e.g., categorize as “unknown”) without rejecting the record.